equinor/witsml-explorer/SECURITY.md

 ## Reporting a Vulnerability

-If there are any vulnerabilities in `witsml-explorer`, don't hesitate to report them to any of the maintainers.
+If there are any vulnerabilities in `witsml-explorer`, don't hesitate to report them.

+Report to the maintainers of this repo by visiting the [Security](https://github.com/equinor/witsml-explorer/security) tab on the project page.

 Describe the vulnerability.